Yield Curve Calibration from Rates¶

-For the mechanics of the filter itself, see the Kalman Filter theory page.
+For the mechanics of the filters themselves, see the Kalman Filter theory page.

 The idea¶

-The Vasicek short rate is an Ornstein-Uhlenbeck process.
-We never observe it directly: what we observe is a cross section of yields at each date.
-Treating the short rate as a latent state and the yields as noisy linear observations of it turns calibration into a state-space estimation problem.
+A short-rate model never observes its state directly: what we observe at each date is a cross section of yields.
+Treating the short rate as a latent state and the yields as noisy observations of it turns calibration into a state-space estimation problem.

 Fetching the data¶